Virtuant/katacoda-scenarios/jenkins/jenkins-pipelines-hello-world/step2.md

 4. Using the search box, search for **Github plugin** and choose the plugin via checkbox.
 5. While on this page, search for **Pipeline** and choose the plugin via checkbox.
 6. Click **Install without Restart** at the bottom.
-7. The plugins will now be downloaded and installed.
+7. About 40 plugins will now be downloaded and installed.
 Once complete, click the link **Go back to the top page**.

 Your Jenkins server can now be configured to build a `hello world` application using pipelines.